\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: E tale covering in codimension 1 (1-covering)

 Given a divisor $D\in\Div(X)$, its class $d_X(D)$ is often denoted by $[D]$, when no confusion may arise.

-Consider a dominant morphism $\phi:Y\to X$ of normal irreducible algebraic varieties.
+Consider a dominant morphism $\phi:Y\to X$ of normal algebraic varieties whose image $\phi(Y)$ contains a big open subset of $X$ and assume that, for any small closed subset $C\subset X$, the pre-image $\phi^{-1}(C)\subset Y$ is a small closed subset, as well.
 Then a pull back $\phi^\#$ is well defined on Cartier divisors by pulling back local equations.
-This procedure clearly sends principal divisors to principal divisors, so defining a pull back homomorphism $\phi^*:\Pic(X)\to\Pic(Y)$, where $\Pic$ denotes the group of linear equivalence classes of Cartier divisors.
-The given hypotheses on $\phi,Y$ and $X$ allow us to extending the definition of $\phi^\#$ to every Weil divisor as follows:
+This procedure sends principal divisors to principal divisors, so defining a pull back homomorphism $\phi^*:\Pic(X)\to\Pic(Y)$, where $\Pic$ denotes the group of linear equivalence classes of Cartier divisors.
+The given hypotheses on $\phi,Y$ and $X$ allow us to extend the definition of $\phi^\#$ to every Weil divisor as follows: